josephbergevin/codebook-md/README.md

     - Executed from a .ts file.

 - Languages to be supported with an accompanying extension:
-  - MySQL
+  - SQL
-    - Executed using the MySQL extension.
+    - Executed using a SQL extension.
   - HTTP
     - Executed using the REST Client extension.